U.S./German 10-year yield gap at 13-month high as bonds await Fed | Business

 U.S./German 10-year yield gap at 13-month high as bonds await Fed

-German benchmark bond yields rose but outperformed U.S. Treasuries ahead of the U.S. Federal Reserve's meeting on Wednesday, pushing the yield differential between the two markets' benchmark bonds to the highest since February 2020.
-U.S. benchmark Treasury yields rose to a 13-month high as caution set in ahead of the Fed's latest policy decision.
+German benchmark bond yields rose but less than their U.S. peers before the Federal Reserve's meeting on Wednesday, pushing the spread between them to the widest since February 2020.
+Ten-year benchmark Treasury yields climbed to a 14-month peak, hitting a high of 1.689%, as caution set in ahead of the U.S. central bank's latest policy decision.

-Expectations vast U.S. fiscal stimulus will boost economic growth and cause inflation to rebound have pushed government bond yields higher in recent weeks.
+Expectations that vast U.S. fiscal stimulus will boost economic growth and cause inflation to rebound have pushed government bond yields higher in recent weeks.
 Markets will focus on the Fed's so-called "dot plot," which shows the outlook for its policy rate.
-While some economists expect this will show one rate hike for 2023 versus none in December, an unchanged median dot for that year could be interpreted as Fed push-back against the recent bond market sell-off.
+While some economists expect this will show one rate hike for 2023 versus none in December, an unchanged median dot for that year could be seen as Fed pushback against the recent bond market sell-off.

+Germany's 10-year yield, the benchmark for the euro zone, reached its highest in more than one week and was last up just less than 5 basis points (bps) at -0.290%.
+The U.S. 10-year Treasury yield, which hit its highest since January 2020, was last up more than 5 bps on the day.
+Bond yields move inversely with prices.

-The outperformance of German bonds pushed the gap between 10-year German and U.S. yields to nearly 198 basis points, the highest since February 2020.
-Richard McGuire, head of rates strategy at Rabobank, said eurozone bonds were also likely under pressure from longer-dated issuance from Germany and Greece during the session, which tends to push up yields on existing bonds.
+The spread between 10-year German and U.S. yields widened to 198 bps at one point on Wednesday, the widest since February 2020.
+The gap was last at 196.3.
+In Italy, 10-year government bond yields rose 7 bps to 0.699%.

-Greece was due to raise 2.5 billion euros from its first 30-year bond sale since 2008, receiving over 26 billion euros of investor demand, while Germany raised 1.22 billion euros from a re-opening of 30-year bonds.
-Luxembourg is also selling a new 10-year bond via a syndicate of banks, a lead manager memo seen by Reuters showed.
+Richard McGuire, head of rates strategy at Rabobank, said euro zone bonds were also likely under pressure from longer-dated issuance from Germany and Greece during the session, which tends to push up yields on existing bonds.
+Greece raised 2.5 billion euros from its first 30-year bond sale in more than a decade, with an issue that was more than 10 times oversubscribed, while Germany raised 1.2 billion euros from a reopening of 30-year bonds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)